 "Fake" or "reversed"

 Although there is no official term for this, I tend to call it either "fake shadow" or "reversed shadow".
 The reason I call it "fake" is that it is not the real shadow as we know, cast because of the light shining on the object.
-I will also call it "reversed" because it will be be placed in the opposite direction of the actual expected shadow.
+I will also call it "reversed" because I will place it in the opposite direction of the actual expected shadow.

 Why use a "reversed shadow"?